 2. Check the Paperwork

 A vehicle’s paperwork is the key to understanding its history.
 Begin with the title, a must-have to prove ownership of the car (compare the title to the VIN on the car).
+Next compare the name on the title to the person selling the vehicle.
 Be wary if a seller has lost the title and wants the buyer to be responsible for getting a replacement.
+Also be wary if the title is not in the name of the seller.

 Before you pay for the car, check to see if the title has been branded.
 When a vehicle is in a major accident, severely flooded or otherwise declared a total loss, many states will permanently mark it on the title.
 Make sure you fully understand any physical issues the car has experienced and their impact on the vehicle’s value before buying a branded car.
 If in doubt over any title issues, contact your local Department of Motor Vehicles.
 It also never hurts to run the VIN through the free NICB (National Insurance Crime Bureau) VINCheck database to make sure it isn’t stolen.

-Maintenance records, repair bills and receipts are a bonus when buying a used car, but not a necessity.
+Maintenance records, repair bills and receipts are a bonus when buying a used car, but not a necessity if it passes your physical inspection.
 The exception is for any component covered with a transferable warranty, where a receipt is typically required for any warranty claims.

 3. Go Beyond Kicking the Tires